gellati/oda-kapa-api/README.md

 The app.js file contains the variables `configDir` and `swaggerFile` which can be used to define the location and name of own swagger file.

 In the `package.json` file the environmental variable `swagger_swagger_fileName` should be set to the directory where the swagger file is located.

+This makes it possible to edit the swagger file directly in a browser.